-Six galleries stay open late the third Thursday of every month.
-Participating galleries include the Georgia Museum of Art, Lamar Dodd School of Art, ATHICA, Lyndon House Arts Center, Ciné and the GlassCube & Gallery @ Hotel Indigo and The Classic Center.
+Seven galleries stay open late the third Thursday of every month.
+Participating galleries include the Georgia Museum of Art, Lamar Dodd School of Art, ATHICA, Lyndon House Arts Center, Ciné, the GlassCube & Gallery @ Hotel Indigo and The Classic Center.
 A free shuttle runs the full circuit every 45 minutes in a counter-clockwise route; look for the "3Thurs" yard signs near each venue's drop-off point.

 (Room S151) Helen Evans, a specialist in early Christian, Byzantine and Armenian art, speaks on her three recent Byzantine Metropolitan Museum exhibitions.